 The Foundling Museum opened its doors to the public in 2004.
-The artworks, objects and archival documents on display have been assembled from the Foundling Hospital Collection, complemented by the Museum’s Collection which includes the Gerald Coke Handel Collection.
+The works of art, objects and archival documents on display have been assembled from the Foundling Hospital Collection, complemented by the Museum’s Collection which includes the Gerald Coke Handel Collection.

 The Museum’s Collection also includes the Gerald Coke Handel Collection, an internationally important collection of material relating to composer George Frideric Handel and his contemporaries.
 The Collection was assembled by Gerald Coke over a period of sixty years and left to the nation by his widow with a wish that it be allocated to the Thomas Coram Foundation in the care of the Handel Institute.
 It was permanently allocated to the Museum through the Government Acceptance-in-Lieu scheme.
 The Collection of around 12,000 items includes manuscripts and printed scores, libretti, books, periodicals, programmes, artworks, sound recordings and ephemera.
 Key items include Handel’s will and letters, along with documents relating to the first performances of Messiah.
 The endowment accompanying the Collection is managed by the Gerald Coke Handel Foundation.
 The Gerald Coke Handel Collection also holds the research collection of Handel & Hendrix in London (formerly the Handel House Museum).

 The Foundling Hospital Archive, containing documents relating to the administration and organisation of the Foundling Hospital from its beginnings to the twentieth century belong to Coram, and are in the care of the London Metropolitan Archives.
 A changing selection of documents is lent for display at the Foundling Museum.